agnesoft/agdb/docs/guide.md

 In this guide we will explore more realistic use of the `agdb`.
 It should help you understand how to make the best use of the `graph` data schema and how to build complex queries.

 The premise of this guide is building a database for a social network.
 The users of the network can create posts and share them with other users to commenting and like.
+You can see the complete code under [tests/guide.rs](../tests/guide.rs).

 - [Guide](#guide)
   - [The setup](#the-setup)